How to Enhance Your Content Marketing Strategy with Analytics and Benchmarking

 Producing new and original content can often be an arduous task.
-We devote so much time to keyword research and optimization, as well as keeping up with the endless stream of performance data given to us by analytics tools, that your content doesn’t always get the attention it deserves.
+We devote so much time to keyword research and optimization, as well as keeping up with the endless stream of performance data given to us by web analytics tools, that your content strategy doesn’t always get the attention it deserves.

 It doesn’t have to be that way, however—by using keywords and analytics as part of your content marketing strategy, you can easily create effective and high value content that will resonate with your target audience.